rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ sudo apt-get install git
 ```

+## Locate the Kernel Source

+First determine the Linux kernel version on your RPi with "`uname -r`".
+Then from a browser go to https://github.com/raspberrypi/linux.
+Look at the `makefile` in the files list.
+The merge comment will give the version, `Linux 4.4.14`, at the time this was written.
+If this agrees with the version of your RPi you have the kernel source page you need.

+If the Linux version is more recent, browse to https://github.com/raspberrypi/linux/commits/rpi-4.4.y.
+Search down though the commit list until you find the commit for the Linux version of your RPi.
+Select its commit number.
+That will take you to a the commit page.
+Select the `Browse Files` button at the top right.
+That will open the source tree page that you need.
+Copy its URL.
+For example, https://github.com/raspberrypi/linux/tree/ba760d4302e4fce130007b8bdbce7fcafc9bd9a9 , is the kernel source page for `Linux 4.4.13`.

 ## Building on the RPi

 You might want to create a folder to hold the kernel and pps-client project.
 For example,